SomeRandomGuy009/Myuu-Anti-Shiny-Discord-Bot/README.md

 2. Clone or download the repo. (unzip if downloaded)
 3. Do cd Myuu-Anti-Shiny-Discord-Bot and then pip install -r requirements.txt

+# Current Features:
+1. Locks channel if a shiny or greninja-ash is found (30s locktime)
+2. Can only lock one channel at the moment.

 # Any upcoming features?
 - Look at multiple channels.
 - Anti- Starter killing